Shelley M. Alexander

 Biography

 Shelley is one of Canada's few international experts in wild canid ecology, specializing in coyotes and wolves.
 She also was a pioneer in the use of geospatial analysis in wildlife conservation and road ecology.
-Shelley is a Full Professor in the Department of Geography at UofC, and currently holds the inaugural Applied Ethics Fellowship with the Calgary Institute for the Humanities (CIH).
+Shelley is a Full Professor in the Department of Geography (UofC) and a Fellow of the Royal Canadian Geographical Society (FRCGS).

 Shelley leads the Canid Conservation Science Lab (@canid_lab), which practices non-invasive field methods and promotes the principles of Compassionate Conservation.
-After leading the Calgary Coyote Project (2005-2012), Shelley spearheaded the Foothills Coyote Initiative, FCI, (2015-present).
+Shelley led the Calgary Coyote Project (2005-2012), studying the relationship between coyote feeding ecology, human behaviour, media portrayal and conflict with coyotes: She also launched an on-line citizen-science mapping tool to monitor human-coyote interactions in Calgary.
+Subsequently, Shelley spearheaded the Foothills Coyote Initiative, FCI, (2015-present).
 Funded by SSHRC, the FCI employs mixed methods (interviews, field ecology, geospatial analysis) to explore landowners situational knowledge about coyotes, wildlife and ecosystem conservation.
-Her other research collaborations include: Swift fox habitat analysis (Calgary Zoo), large carnivores and road effects in the Yucatan, MX (University de Campeche), hurricane effects on howler monkeys in Belize (UofC), and painted wolf conservation in Zimbabwe (Painted Dog Trust).
+Since 2018 this project expanded to investigate the behaviour, ecology, social intelligence of, and human-disturbance effects on, coyote families living in the urban, peri-urban and rural environments of the FCI.
+This intensive research involves remote cameras, ground tracking, and direct observations.
+Her other research collaborations include: swift fox habitat analysis (Calgary Zoo), large carnivores and road effects in the Yucatan, MX (University de Campeche), hurricane effects on howler monkeys in Belize (UofC), and painted wolf conservation in Zimbabwe (Painted Dog Trust).
 Shelley teaches Animal Geography, Biogeography, Conservation GIS, Philosophy of Science in Geography, and Worldviews in Geography.

 Shelley thrives on time in nature observing wildlife, monitoring coyotes, walking with her dogs, and riding her horse in the Alberta Foothills.